Taking the plunge to learn to teach diving is rewarding in many ways!

 It's on you to make sure they’re safe, that they learn the skills needed to make them good divers, and that they have fun doing so.
 And that definitely helps you grow as a person and as a diver.

 Better dive skills

-There’s an old saying that if you really want to master something, you have to teach it.
+There’s an old saying: if you really want to master something, you have to teach it.

 When you find yourself in a situation where you have to demonstrate or explain a skill to someone who is completely new to it, you will yourself have a greater understanding of how to master it.

-So even though you teach, you definitely also learn.
+So even though you teach, you'll definitely also be learning.